Wendy Schneider, Executive Director

 Though he grew up in Los Angeles’ San Fernando Valley, Alex is continually trying to repent for his original sin by doing all he can for the Eastern Sierra’s critters, ecosystems, and fellow humans.
 When not leading Friends of the Inyo’s stewardship initiatives, you can find him running and biking around, enjoying the spectacular topographical relief the Sierra, White, and Inyo mountain ranges offer.
 Alex has a passion for storytelling (and listening), particularly at the intersection of the natural world, adventure, and human experience.
 So next time you see him, share the story of your favorite epic.

 Born and bred in the Carolinas, Bryan cultivated his love for public lands and the Eastern Sierra serving on a trail crew, working at a variety of locations including Devil’s Postpile National Monument and Golden Trout Wilderness in Inyo National Forest.
 Inspired to take the next leap in his career, Bryan trekked to the Rocky Mountains where he earned his Masters in Sustainability Planning, with a focus on public lands planning.
 Bryan has since returned to the land that kickstarted his passion for conservation.
-As a 2019-2021 Wyss Fellow, Bryan is working as our Desert Lands Organizer, leading coalition efforts on the Conglomerate Mesa, ensuring the integrity of the DRECP, and much more.
+Bryan is leading coalition efforts on the Conglomerate Mesa, ensuring the integrity of the DRECP, and much more.

 Kyle Hamada, Communications Director